cogu/autosar/README.md

 ## Installation

-Manual install required as this version is not available on PyPI (until v0.6).
+Manual install required as this version is not yet available on PyPI.

 ### Preparation